Alumni Profile: Peter Drown

 Now Peter works for Recurrent Innovative Solutions as the manager for strategy and business development.
 The company designs and implements deep energy retrofits from commercial and industrial use.
 He’s currently working to reduced energy consumption of customers throughout the DMV region and exploring ways to help buildings contribute to the reliability of the power grid.

-As for his current goals, Peter expressed wanting to help improve the use of sustainable technologies:
+As for his current goals, Peter expressed wanting to help improve the use of sustainable technologies, and said the following:

 “I would like to help revitalize cities, towns, and regions through sustainability solutions.
 We have the set of tools today – technical and financial – to improve human living conditions and standards of living while reducing environmental impact.
 Many in the working class have been left behind by the recovery and period of economic success over the past decade.
 I would like to help deploy capital and sustainable technologies to improve the prospects of these folks.”